![]() |

 Whether it's the ham for Sunday dinner? or the Easter ham? or the Christmas ham?

-No question, the best thing about cooking a big ham (maybe even the very purpose for cooking a big ham?) is the day-after meal, a big pot of beans that simmers glug-glug all day with the ham bone.
+No question, the best thing about cooking a big ham is the day-after meal, a big pot of beans that simmers glug-glug all day with the ham bone.
+Maybe even the very purpose for cooking a big ham is to end up on the next day with luscious bowls of creamy beans, salty ham and perfectly cooked carrots and celery?

 I love how Ham & Beans change from one meal to the next.